DustinSwecker/WorkScheduler/README.md

-# Site to save your day to day to-dos
+# Site to save your daily to-dos

 ## Wrote JavaScript for Workday Planner to save important to-dos.